“Not all those who wander are lost”. – JRR Tolkien

 In my late teens, I applied for a job as a holiday rep. Not because I was heavily into the 18-30’s scene, or thought arranging family activity days sounded like fun, (quite the opposite), but because I just wanted to go.
 Anywhere.
 I’d always dreamed of travelling the world, but back then I don’t think I even knew what that really meant.
 If you’d have asked me where I wanted to go and what I wanted to see, I might have been able to rattle off a couple of countries, but there wouldn’t have been any substance behind why I wanted to visit them.

 Growing up I was socially awkward, an introvert and I lived in the shadow of my popular best friend.
 It wasn’t until I went to University that I started to find myself and become comfortable in my own skin.
 Going away the year after my friends and making sure I was living a couple of hours away from home did wonders for my confidence.
-And a year later when I left University because I decided it just wasn’t for me, I stepped things up again by training to be an aerobics instructor.
-It was after teaching aerobics for a couple of years that I realised the nagging feeling of wanting to travel wasn’t going to go away – so I applied for a job on a cruise ship.
+And a year later when I left University because I decided it wasn’t for me, I stepped things up again by training to be an aerobics instructor.
+It was after teaching aerobics for a couple of years that I realised the nagging feeling of wanting to travel wasn’t going away, so I applied for a job on a cruise ship.
 I attended an open day, had an interview, took a test and handed them a video tape (that’s right – a video tape) of me teaching a step class.
 I got accepted, <high fives all around> but a few months before I was set to sail the high seas, I met my (now) husband.
 When I informed the cruise ship I wouldn’t be joining them, the woman I spoke to sounded really disappointed and tried her best to change my mind.
 She didn’t.
 But at least 16 years later Ian and I are still together.
 Over the years, I’ve obviously questioned my decision and wondered if it was my one big chance to see the world, but in hindsight, I think perhaps it just wasn’t the right time.

 Why do some people like to travel?